zwettemaan/CRDT_UXP/mddocs/docs.md

 Supported options:

 - `basePath`: base folder used to resolve relative paths
-- `sourceText`: optional launcher text used for sync-mode inspection
+- `sourceText`: optional launcher text used for conservative sync-mode inspection
 - `requireSourceInspection`: reject when `sourceText` is not supplied
 - `allowAsyncToken`: bypass the rough async-mode heuristic
 - `clearPending`: accepted for backward compatibility; currently ignored
 - `engineName`: accepted for backward compatibility; currently ignored
 - `taskName`: accepted for backward compatibility; currently ignored

 If you want fail-loud inspection for file-based launchers, pass the same source text you wrote to disk as `options.sourceText` and set `requireSourceInspection: true`.
+If you omit `sourceText`, the bridge does not perform that preflight.

 ## Bridge Flow